tbedford/Ant-Allocator/README.md

 A doubly-linked list seems a bit complex, but there are points where you will need to check the previous and next blocks to see if they are free and therefore can be coalesced with the current block.

+Note that, in the diagram, a `free()` has meant that there are two contiguous free blocks (adjacent red blocks) that could be coalesced into one free block, thus helping to avoid memory fragmentation.

-For example, if you have [free, used, free] blocks and then you free the used block you have [free, free, free].
+As another example, if you have [free, used, free] blocks and then you free the used block you have [free, free, free].
 These blocks can be coalesced into one free block.

-Note that, in the diagram, a `free()` has meant that there are two contiguous free blocks (adjacent red blocks) that could be coalesced into one free block, thus helping to avoid memory fragmentation.
+You would first coalesce the two on the left, and then coalesce that with the third block.

 TODO: look at when you find a block but it's a lot bigger than required, so you have to split the block.